fotober

 • Flash compositing

 Industry standards show that 85% of professional real estate photographers use Adobe Lightroom and Photoshop for editing.
 Creating consistent editing presets can reduce processing time by up to 50%.
-Regular software updates and training help stay current with industry trends.
-Cloud backup solutions ensure client files remain safe and accessible.
+Regular software updates and training help photographers stay current with industry trends, ensuring their photo editing skills remain sharp and efficient.
+Additionally, cloud backup solutions ensure client files remain safe and accessible.

 Professional editing workflow requires: